FuchsEDV/Thrixty/README.md

 	* Rotation speed selection
 		* Button holding rotation speed should be dependant on the current speed.
 * README improvements:
+	* (Is there a way to collapse lists with GitHubs Markdown?)
 	* Add detailed information about filelists and their purpose.
 	* Add a concept describing picture.
 		* Notation: `![alt_text](image/path.png)`